 3. Unstructured interviews aren’t that predictive of job performance

 While unstructured interviews can give you some idea of how a candidate will perform in a role, objective data is much more useful at predicting success.
 Studies show that structured interviews and pre-employment tests are more predictive of performance when compared to unstructured interviews.
 So while it’s smarter to evaluate a candidate more so on their interview than their degree, it’s an even better idea to opt for new hiring technology to determine if a candidate is a great fit.

 4. Oftentimes, candidates know the questions in advance.

 Most of the time, job applicants are aware of what questions you’ll ask them before they even step in the door.
 Most companies ask similar questions, and even companies that ask unique questions often find that these questions end up all over sites like Glassdoor.
 This allows interviewees to prepare ahead of time and memorize scripted answers, thwarting employers’ attempt to determine whether they’re quick on their feet and making the interview less authentic.

-We know your company probably isn’t going to suddenly give up on interviews entirely – 95% of businesses still use them, and they can provide you with some useful information regarding candidate personality and job fit.
-However, consider relying more heavily on more predictive hiring factors, and think about making a few changes to your interview process to make it as effective as possible.
+We know your company probably isn’t going to suddenly give up on unstructured interviews entirely – 95% of businesses still use them, and they can provide you with some useful information regarding candidate personality and job fit.
+However, consider relying more heavily on more predictive hiring methods.
 Ensure that all of your questions are job-related and consider conducting structured interviews, or interviews based on a pre-determined set of questions that each candidate is asked.
 These are proven to be significantly more accurate than unstructured interviews because they evaluate applicants on a more even platform.
 Ideally, use more objective tools like pre-employment tests in conjunction with your interviews.
 With new, more data-driven hiring tools available, don’t let your hiring process get stuck in the past.